 - Analog Output: For the PM101, the OPM allows to define the voltage level of the analog output by configuring the responsivity.
-Please see the chapter Settings under Device to for more information or the PM101x manual for more details. - NTC: With the PM101, the user can monitor the temperature with an attached NTC. for more information on this feature, please see the PM101x manual or the section Temperature Sensor TSP-TH on PM400 and PM101 [41]. - COM-Port: The PM101 can use a DB-15 connector run with RS232 operation for input and output.
-The OPM provides a interface to switch the COM-port of the power meter.
-Please see the chapter Add Devices 10 for more information.
+Please see the chapter Settings under Device for more information or the PM101x manual for more details. - NTC: With the PM101, the user can monitor the temperature with an attached NTC. for more information on this feature, please see the PM101x manual or the section Temperature Sensor TSP-TH on Power Meters[51]. - COM-Port: The PM101 can use a DB-15 connector run with RS232 operation for input and output.
+The OPM provides an interface to switch to the COM-port of the power meter.
+Please see the chapter Add Devices 12 for more information.